 This Ryobi R18PD3 is lightweight & compact, making it easy to use.
 Plus, the LED light is super useful.
 It aids accuracy in most situations and is a must-have feature for jobs in dimly lit areas.

 Along with the trusted Ryobi brand reputation, the 3-year warranty gives a good assurance, that it’s built to last.

 For regular trade use, it’s worth spending more to get a drill with a brushless motor.
-This technology delivers more power, is more efficient and lasts longer.
+This technology delivers more power, is more efficient and lasts longer, but costs more.
 If this appeals, take a look at our Dewalt review.